-Musical Integration Project: 30% [expected of all participants receiving credit, note differences below] Determine two possible projects you could complete that contain peace effort goals where you can integrate concepts of musicking as discussed in this course into the planning and execution of the project.
+Musical Integration Project: 30% [only for participants receiving credit]

+Determine two possible projects you could complete that contain peace effort goals where you can integrate concepts of musicking as discussed in this course into the planning and execution of the project.
 Use other theories and frameworks from other classes as needed.
 Write out methodologies of how these two different projects would work, how they would be designed for success, and how music would amplify the goals, particularly relating to the overarching goals of utilizing music in peacebuilding efforts.
 Choose one of the two projects and carry it out with friends or volunteers around you.
 After the event, through informal conversation or survey follow-up, receive feedback on how participants felt about the event.
 The summative paper will include your planning for both projects, as well as reflections and analysis on the one that actually took place.
 Grading for these projects will use the Arts-Based Peacebuilding Projects rubric.
-Those taking this for 2 credits should plan for a paper of 6-10 pages, and those taking for 3 credits should write 12-20 pages.
+The paper should be between 6-12 page.